ostix360/Quiet_STaR/README.md

 To train the model, because of hardware limitations, we use [unsloth](https://github.com/unslothai/unsloth) and [galore](https://github.com/jiaweizzhao/GaLore) to train the model.

+The training script is in [quiet-star-train.py](quiet-star-train.py).

+Work in progress: Still doesn't work.

 This section will be updated soon.

 ### Inference